PhysMem: Scaling Test-Time Memory for Embodied Physical Reasoning: Method

 \figref{\figpipeline} illustrates the \method architecture.
 The system consists of three components: (1) a VLM-based \textbf{Planner} that generates high-level decisions given observations and principles, (2) a \textbf{Memory} system organized in three tiers (episodic, working, and long-term), and (3) an \textbf{Executor} that carries out planned actions via low-level policies.

 At each episode, the planner queries memory for relevant principles, makes decisions, and observes outcomes.
-The key innovation is that memory is not a static database; it evolves through a \scientificloop that continuously refines raw experiences into verified principles.
-Unlike retrieval-augmented approaches that blindly apply retrieved knowledge, \method verifies hypotheses before promotion, avoiding the ``dogmatism'' problem where outdated experience hurts performance.
+What makes the loop work is that memory is not a static database; it evolves through a \scientificloop that continuously refines raw experiences into verified principles.
+Where retrieval-augmented approaches apply retrieved knowledge as-is, \method tests each hypothesis before commitment, which avoids the dogmatism problem of stale experience hurting performance.